chiaramistro/language-detection-testing/README.md

 # Language detection tools
 ## Testing and Performance Analysis

-Scripts written in Python to measure:
+Scripts written in Python to measure the performance of different tools for language detection on different input text, in terms of:
 - execution time
 - accuracy
-of different tools for language detection on different input texts.

 Author: *Chiara Mistrorigo*